Sebaestschjin/gloomhaven-campaign-manager/README.md

 * Install Atom and the [Atom TTS Plugin](https://api.tabletopsimulator.com/atom/)
 * Configure the _Base path for files you wish to bundle or #include_ in Atom (under `Settings > Packages > Tabletopsimulator Lua`) to the path where you'd like to save your TTS code (like this repository)
 * Clone this repository to the configured path

-* Also clone the repositories [sebaestschjin-tts](https://github.com/Sebaestschjin/sebaestschjin-tts) and [ge_tts](https://github.com/Benjamin-Dobell/ge_tts) to this path, as those are required libaries
-* Create an object in TTS (or use the existing [Workshop object](https://steamcommunity.com/id/sebaestschjin/myworkshopfiles/?appid=286160)) and put the code `require('gloomhaven-campaign-manager.module.CampaignManagerUI')` into the object's script
+* Create an object in TTS (or use the existing [Workshop object](https://steamcommunity.com/id/sebaestschjin/myworkshopfiles/?appid=286160)) and put the code `require('gloomhaven-campaign-manager.CampaignManagerUI')` into the object's script
 * Use the `SaveAndPlay` action inside Atom (ctrl+shift+s per default)